uimarshall/deploying-web-solns-with-wordpress/README.md

 ![alt text](images/image16.png)

-Under step 11, we should now have the below for Database
+Under step 11, we should now have the below for the Database

 ```
 sudo mkdir -p /db # For Db files